 - From the receiver’s point of view, I can come across as fixated and obsessed.
 And I wonder sometimes if they are right.
 Is love an obsession?
 Is romantic revery a disease?
 It’s certainly a distortion.

 - I occasionally have a hard time dialing back the streams of creativity.
 Often these are songs, poems, stories, that are trying hard to capture this essence of love.

 - I don’t love myself with the same passion I focus on other objects of desire.

 But when I can’t separate the myth from the person, I know I’m starting to go off the deep end.
 In recent dating experiences, I have flushed a potential bird out of the nest with my charm only to scare the crap out of them with over-communication.
-I’ve never experienced the reverse, so I can’t speak from experience, but when a date asked me what I might feel like if the poems and stuff was coming from them towards me.
+I’ve never experienced the reverse, so I can’t speak from experience, but when a date asked me what I might feel like if the poems and stuff were coming from them towards me.

 I had to think about it.
 I guess I would be a bit overwhelmed.
 There, I learn again, I am overwhelming.
 I have a tendency to overwhelm others.
 Okay.
 I can watch that.

 And really, I believe, that I am in control, that I can stop at any time.
 But my heart and mind don’t always obey.
-And in relationship, real relationship, the romantic blinders can cause problems.
+And in a relationship, real relationship, the romantic blinders can cause problems.
 Maybe I have a problem.

 Love your time and be aware how you spend it.